 |Autumn||Introduction to BEP|

-Pupils are reminded of the importance of BEP in their curriculum, expectations and attitudes need to succeed in BEP and basic religious facts.
+This is a one off lesson to reminded of the importance of BEP in their curriculum, expectations and attitudes need to succeed in BEP and basic religious facts.
 This is placed at the beginning of the academic year to once again review and recap understanding, knowledge, expectations and attitudes to to well in BEP.

 |Autumn||Islam - Higher|